 In the past, it was harder to get that information for free.
-You had to purchase reports or qualify based on certain activity based on the credit report (such as being denied for a loan based on your score).
+You had to purchase reports or qualify based on certain activities based on the credit report (such as being denied for a loan based on your score).
 Some states required that residents periodically be entitled to a free report, but federal law makes it official nationwide.

 Once there, answer a series of questions to verify your identity, and select which reports to view.
 You can also call 877-322-8228 to request a copy of your credit reports by phone.